kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 ### On Wordpress

-- Download the plugin via [this link](/download/wordpress/kilowhat-flarum-1.1.0.zip).
-Current version is 1.1.0
+- Download the plugin via [this link](/download/wordpress/kilowhat-flarum-1.2.0.zip).
+Current version is 1.2.0
 - Extract the content of the ZIP file and place the `kilowhat-flarum` folder under `wp-content/plugins`
 - Open the Wordpress admin panel and enable the plugin
+- Go the the **Flarum admin panel** and follow the installation wizard

-- See below for Wordpress settings
+See below for Wordpress settings.

 ### On Flarum